SEAN: So. Many. Books.

 ANNA: This does sound quite appealing.

-SEAN: As well as the Pandora Hearts artbook, Odds & Ends… Melinda?
+SEAN: As well as the Pandora Hearts artbook, Odds & Ends… MJ?

 SEAN: Soul Eater’s covers are still nearly black, which tells me things are still not looking good for our heroes as we head towards the story’s climax.